department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-cap-to-outstation.md

   the CAP becomes an Outstation and it appears for the first time in VAST.
 When it appears in VAST, it will have a node created for it as part of the migration.

+   Note: What we're trying to accomplish here is synchronizing the archive of the CAP and the initial publication of the Outstation so that we don't have 1/ a missing entry or 2/ duplicative entries.

 ## Intake

+Note: I've updated this with how we learn about these things (Jessica or New Facility Flag in CMS)

 - [ ] What triggered this runbook?
-(Flag in CMS, Help desk ticket, Product team, VHA Digital Media)
+(Flag in CMS, Notification from RCS Central Office)
 Triggers:
-  A)  A Vet Center notifies help desk that they are converting a CAP to an Outstation.
+  A)  A RCS Central Office notifies help desk that they are converting a CAP to an Outstation.
   B)  A new Vet Center Outstation is entered in VAST so appears in the CMS as New.

   <insert_trigger>